-We consent to the inclusion in this Registration Statement of Akerna Corp. on Form S-1 of our report dated September 28, 2020 with respect to our audits of the consolidated financial statements of Akerna Corp. as of June 30, 2020 and 2019 and for each of the two years in the period ended June 30, 2020, which report appears in the Prospectus, which is part of this Registration Statement.
+We consent to the inclusion in this Registration Statement of Akerna Corp. on Post-Effective Amendment No. 1 to Form S-1 (File No. 333-239783) of our report dated September 28, 2020 with respect to our audits of the consolidated financial statements of Akerna Corp. as of June 30, 2020 and 2019 and for each of the two years in the period ended June 30, 2020, which report appears in the Prospectus, which is part of this Registration Statement.
 We also consent to the reference to our Firm under the heading "Experts" in such Prospectus.